SAINTProtein/SAINT/README.md

 1. If you have a list of proteins in a text file (each in a new line.
 Last line of the file is a blank line) and a folder containing the FASTA, PSSM, HHM, and Spotcon files of these proteins, you can simply set their path in SAINT/config.py file.

 ## Run inference to predict secondary structures
-1. From command line cd to SAINT folder (where SAINT_ensemble.py is situated).
+1. From command line cd to "SAINT" folder (where SAINT_ensemble.py is situated).

-2. IN order to run inference with our complete SAINT (ensemble), please run the following command:
+2. In order to run inference with our complete SAINT (ensemble), please run the following command:

   > python SAINT_ensemble.py